 - Tapeworm infection happens by swallowing an infected flea and, though rare in humans, can be serious.
 Symptoms include dizziness, confusion, and fatigue.

-- Liver Flukes are a worm that cause inflammation and holes in the liver.
+- Liver Flukes are a worm that cause irritation and holes in the liver.
 Eating undercooked fish or swimming in contaminated water causes liver fluke infections.
 Symptoms include fatigue and/or pain on the right side of the body, below the ribs.

 - Giardia is a widespread protozoa that causes diarrhea.
 Giardia lives in the intestines and is passed in the feces.
 It can be spread months after it is out of the body.
 Infection may occur by ingesting contaminated water.
 Hygienic food handling practices can reduce the risk of infection.